H. Submission and Marking of assessments

-We operate a strict upper word limit policy (2000 words for Junior Honours essays; this will vary in Senior Honours), including footnotes and endnotes, but excluding bibliographies and title.
+The target length for Junior Honours essays is 2000 words (this will vary in Senior Honours), including footnotes and endnotes, but excluding bibliographies and title.
 All references and quotations must be properly annotated and the essay must end with a bibliography of works consulted (see under ‘Style’).

 Philosophy at Glasgow has a few rules about the presentation of essays.
 Most are common-sense measures to facilitate the smooth and secure distribution and marking of essays.
 The others are self-explanatory.